-The City of Los Angeles establishes fire protection and emergency services regulations for both on- and off-Airport property.
-On-Airport areas are subject to provisions included in the LAX Rules and Regulations manual, 64 LAX Airport Emergency Plan (AEP), the City of Los Angeles General Plan Safety Element, and the Los Angeles Fire Code (LAFC).
+&lt;sup>61 City of Los Angeles, Los Angeles World Airports, LAX Rules and Regulations, September 2010.

+Fire Code (LAFC).
 Accidents involving an air carrier which occur in the immediate vicinity of LAX over water are subject to the provisions of the LAX Air/Sea Disaster Preparedness Plan.